When to expect payments, other benefits from relief package

 The plan does not include student loan forgiveness, but it does allow for any income from the forgiveness of student loans be to be tax-free from 2021 through 2025.

-AP congressional reporter Kevin Freking in Washington contributed to this report.
+AP congressional reporter Kevin Freking and staff reporter Josh Boak in Washington contributed to this report.